qtile/qtile/docs/manual/config/index.rst

   commands

-The default config defines one screen and 8 groups, one for each letter in ``qweruiop``.
+The default config defines one screen and 8 groups, one for each letter in ``asdfuiop``.
 It has a basic bottom bar that includes a group box, the current window name, a little text reminder that you're using the default config, a system tray, and a clock.